elastic/genai-workshops/README.md

-# genai-workshops
+# Elastic GenAI Professional Cert Module 6

-This is the source code for the Elastic GenAI Search Evaluation workshop.
+This is the source code for the the Module 6.
+In this code we are going to work with Search and RAG evaluation.

-The main Python notebook for this lab is here --> **[OPEN ME](/searcheval/Search_Evaluation.ipynb)**
+Key Concepts and Documentation

-You can find the source code here: [link](https://github.com/elastic/genai-workshops/tree/searcheval)
+*